RedHenLab/DeepLearningCourse/README.md

 - What is Artificial Intelligence?
 - What is Machine Learning?
 - What is Deep Learning?
-- Limitation of deep learning
+- Limitation of Deep Learning

 ### Lesson2-perceptron & Multilayer perceptron